Silk Road transmission of Buddhism: Decline in Central Asia and Xinjiang

 Buddhism in Central Asia began to decline in the 7th century during the course of the Muslim conquest of Transoxiana.
 This was an important moment in the history of the region.
 After the Battle of Talas of 751 between the Abbasid Caliphate and the Tang, Central Asian Buddhism went into serious decline and eventually resulted in the extinction of the local Tocharian Buddhist culture in the Tarim Basin during the 8th century.
 This change happened not just because of religious conflict, but also due to political changes, shifts in trade routes, and new alliances that favored the spread of Islam.

 The increasing Muslim dominance of these Silk Roads made it more difficult for Buddhist monks and pilgrims to travel between India and China.
 By the end of the 8th century, the regular exchange of Buddhist teachings and texts between Indian and Chinese monks came to a stop.

 From the 9th century onward, the various schools of Buddhism which survived began to evolve independently of one another.
 Chinese Buddhism developed into an independent religion with distinct spiritual elements.
 Indigenous Buddhist traditions like Pure Land Buddhism and Chan Buddhism emerged in China.
 China became the center of East Asian Buddhism, following the Chinese Buddhist canon, as Buddhism spread to Japan and Korea from China.

 Even though Buddhism faded in many parts of Central Asia, it survived in a few areas.
-In the eastern Tarim Basin, it lasted into the later medieval period under the Uyghur Qocho Kingdo.
+In the eastern Tarim Basin, it lasted into the later medieval period under the Uyghur Qocho Kingdom.
 Important Buddhists sites like the Bezeklik Thousand Buddha Caves continued to be used.
 Buddhism soon became one of the religions in the Mongol Empire and the Chagatai Khanate, and via the Oirats eventually the religion of the Kalmyks, who settled at the Caspian in the 17th century.
 Otherwise, Central Asian Buddhism survived mostly in Tibet and in Mongolia.

 Outside East Asia, Buddhism continued mainly in Tibet and Mongolia, where it developed strong local forms and kept many traditional teachings alive.
 These areas helped preserve the Buddhist tradition even after it had mostly disappeared from Central Asia.